rabidaudio/kards/README.md

 > Card games, written in Kotlin.

 I love card games.
 Right now this project has a light card game builder module plus an implementation of Go Fish.
+I started with Go Fish because it is a simple, pretty easily solved game to start with before getting to harder games.
 I'm still using it to experiment with game AIs, but eventually I want this project to serve several purposes:

 - A general library for creating card games in Kotlin
 - A collection of implementations of common card games, with interfaces to be usable both